ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 **Case 4: Modem attached as a daughter board (Arduino shield)**
    * This refers to the case when the cellular modem comes as a plug-in module or an external shield (for example, with an Arduino form factor).
    * Following mbed OS conventions, drivers for plug-in modules come as a library with an application.
 For example, they are not part of the mbed OS tree.
-   * If the port inherits from the generic modem driver that ARM mbed OS, the structure might look like this:
+   * If the port inherits from the generic modem driver that Arm mbed OS, the structure might look like this:

    <span class="images">![](Images/Cellular/inherit_from_generic_modem.png)</span>